 Canon G5 X versus Olympus E-M10 II

 The Canon PowerShot G5 X and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in October 2015 and August 2015.
 The G5X is a fixed lens compact, while the E-M10 II is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G5X) and a Four Thirds sensor.
+The cameras are based on an one-inch (G5X) and a Four Thirds (E-M10 II) sensor.
 The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon G5 X and the Olympus E-M10 II.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5X – represents the basis or 100 percent across all the size and weight measures).